 “I am in control.
 I get to decide when and how this leaves.
 I have the power now.”

 Find a mantra or phrase that feels right to you, something you know you'll remember when it's time.
 Talk yourself through the process.
-It is healthy, helps keep you planted in reality, and reminds you of the power you have now that you didn’t before.
+It is a healthy practice, strengthens your connection to reality, and reminds you of the power you have today that you didn’t before.

 Separating Past from Present